bortch/Revealable/readme.md

 #### Contract usage after reveal

-- once the hidden value is revealed, anyone can call the smart contract and get to know the value.
+- Once the hidden value is revealed, anyone can call the smart contract and get to know the value.

+## Reveal Contract: a quick implementation example

+For an example of implementation, you can check the `Reveal.sol` contract.

+The Reveal contract is a simple contract that allows the owner to reveal an hidden value using the Reveable contract.

 ## Install & testing